brooksrog8/arch-install/arch_install.md

 # 3.3 set time zone

-find the time zones by using the command:
+find the time zones by using:

 `cd /usr/share/zoneinfo`
 and select correct zone.